r7kamura/kamo.js/README.md

  * #flatMap
  * #flatMapLatest

-### new Stream()
+### new kamo.Stream()
-Stream is a class for composable mediator, basically for Pub/Sub messaging model.
+kamo.Stream is a class for composable mediator, basically for Pub/Sub messaging model.

 ```js
 var stream = new kamo.Stream();